theshubh007/AI_Agents_Special_Topics/Agents using Google adk/Part-A-Prototypes-to-Agents-with-ADK/README.md

-# Building Autonomous Agents with ADK 🤖
+# Prototypes to Agents with ADK 🤖

 ## Overview
 This directory showcases the implementation for the Google ADK Codelab focused on evolving simple prompt-based AI prototypes into sophisticated, autonomous agent systems.
 The codelab walks through creating a single-agent architecture using Google's Agent Development Kit (ADK) and Gemini models to tackle practical business challenges.